Toe Running: Are There Benefits?

 If you’re itching to try something new, it certainly is worth investigating.
 If you’re interested in taking your running back to the basics, consider reading Born To Run: A Hidden Tribe.

-This book discusses barefoot (or nearly barefoot) running as a way to avoid injuries that plague other runners.
+This book discusses barefoot (or nearly barefoot) running to avoid injuries that plague other runners.
 A fascinating read, you will find yourself completely immersed in the lives of the Tarahumara people who run wearing little more than a thin sandal on their feet.